skonves/express-http-context/README.md

 # Express HTTP Context
 Get and set request-scoped context anywhere.
 This is just an unopinionated, idiomatic ExpressJS implementation of [cls-hooked](https://github.com/Jeff-Lewis/cls-hooked) (forked from [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage)).
 It's a great place to store user state, claims from a JWT, request/correlation IDs, and any other request-scoped data.
 Context is preserved even over async/await (in node 8+).

-(Note: For node v4-7, use the legacy 0.x.x package version.)

 ## How to use it

 Install: `npm install --save express-http-context`
+(Note: For node v4-7, use the legacy version: `npm install --save express-http-context@<1.0.0`)

 Use the middleware.
 The earlier the better; you won't have access to the context from any middleware "used" before this one.